 Shum.tyam , welcome to Shum Sanctuary.
 I am the webmaster of this site and my name is Guhanatha Swami.
 Since my childhood I have been interested in mysticism.
 The desire to meditate came naturally to me and when I met my guru in my teens that desire blossomed into a discipleship with him.
-It was my guru who introduced me to the Shum language when I was studying and living with him in his monastery.
+It was my guru who introduced me to the Shum language when I was studying and living in his monastery.
 This is my journey of discovering Shum.

 Early Years